Thursday, April 28, 2022

 Hebrew Insights into Parashot Acharey Mot - Vayikra (Leviticus) 16-18

-This week’s first Parasha opening verse: "Now YHVH spoke to Moses after the death [“acharey mot”] of the two sons of Aaron, when they drew close to YHVH, and died" (Lev.
+This week’s Parasha opening verse: "Now YHVH spoke to Moses after the death [“acharey mot”] of the two sons of Aaron, when they drew close to YHVH, and died" (Lev.
 16:1, literal translation, emphasis added) underscores the combination of "drawing close" to YHVH and "death".
 Thus, in verse 2 we read: "Tell Aaron… not to come [just] at any time into the Holy Place inside the veil, before the mercy seat which is on the ark, lest he die…” (italics added).
 This is the solemn introduction to the long and detailed account of the necessary preparation and sanctification process of the High Priest’s entrance to the Holy of Holies, culminating with: “This shall be a statute forever for you: In the seventh month, on the tenth day of the month, you shall afflict your souls, and do no work at all… For on that day the priest shall make atonement for you, to cleanse you that you may be clean from all your sins before YHVH.
 It is a Sabbath of solemn rest for you, and you shall afflict your souls.
 It is a statute forever… This shall be an everlasting statute for you, to make atonement for the children of Israel, for all their sins, once a year…" (16: 29-31, 34).

 Without actually pronouncing the term it is, of course, the description of Yom haKippurim.
-But rather than commence with that special day, its purpose, timing, and varying procedures, the text first deals with the needed course of action in relation to the High Priest, while the theme of Yom haKippurim unfolds gradually and inductively, ultimately bringing to light its goal.
+But rather than commence with that special day, its purpose, timing, and varying procedures, the text first deals with the needed course of action concerning the High Priest, while the theme of Yom haKippurim unfolds gradually and inductively, ultimately bringing to light its goal.
 What is more, as we saw above, in this particular context the instructions are mentioned against the backdrop of the death of Ah’aron’s two sons, which enhances the seriousness and solemnity of the day, albeit without calling it by its explicit name.

 The term “atonement” in its various forms (which includes “kaporet” – translated “mercy sit”, but in Hebrew is rooted in k.p.r – “to atone” or “cover” as we saw in Ex.
 25:17), is repeated many times over in chapter 16, as is the blood of the atonement, with which many of the items mentioned were to be sprinkled.
 What is the purpose of sprinkling blood on inanimate objects?
 “So he shall make atonement for the Holy [Place], because of the uncleanness of the children of Israel, and because of their transgressions, for all their sins; and so he shall do for the tabernacle of meeting which remains among them in the midst of their uncleanness.
 Then he shall sprinkle some of the blood on it with his finger seven times, cleanse it, and consecrate it from the uncleanness of the children of Israel” (Leviticus 16:16, 19 italics added).
-In the process of carrying out the requirements for sin atonement, the articles used had become contaminated by the sins of the people.
+In the process of carrying out the requirements for atonement, the articles used had become contaminated by the sins of the people.

 In 16:2 we encounter the expression “inside the veil - parochet - before the mercy seat - kaporet".
 The veilparochet - is made up of the same letters as “kaporet”.[1]
 The rest of verse 2 says, "I will appear in the cloud above the mercy seat - kaporet".
 Thus, the rendition of the mercy seat and the veil in the same verse makes for an alliteration (kaporet and parochet), highlighting the connection of these two articles and the position of the mercy seat within the veil, where the High Priest may enter only under very strict and special conditions.
 “Parochet”, stemming from p.r.ch (pey, resh, kaf), means both “separating” and “covering” and together with “kaporet” points to the ‘cure’ for sin by the provision of the covering and the requirement of separation.